 Restless legs syndrome is an uncomfortable or unpleasant feeling in your legs and an irresistible urge to move them.
 It usually happens when you are resting, for example when lying in bed at night.
 It is far less common during the daytime or when moving around.
 The same urge to move may also occur in the arms.

 Restless legs syndrome is common in people with kidney disease.
-This leaflet gives more information about the condition and its treatment.

 Why might I have restless legs syndrome?